gymsaathiide/GymSaathi_Access_Code/replit.md

 # Overview

-This project is a multi-tenant gym management superadmin dashboard platform offering billing, white-label branding, analytics, security auditing, and third-party integrations.
-Built with a modern full-stack TypeScript architecture, it aims to efficiently manage multiple gym facilities, providing a robust solution with significant market potential.
+This project is a multi-tenant gym management superadmin dashboard platform designed to efficiently manage multiple gym facilities.
+It offers features such as billing, white-label branding, analytics, security auditing, and third-party integrations, providing a robust solution with significant market potential.

 # User Preferences